ansin218/hugo-blog/content/support.md

 ---
 title: "Support"
 date: 2020-09-01T09:51:58+02:00
 description: "Support me.
 Support my other friends.
-Support what we do."
+Support us in what we do."
 ---

 If you enjoy the content on this website, or my work on any other platforms, or if I have been helpful to you in any other way, feel free to show some love and support.